Arteaga0415/express---server/README.md

 ## Express Tutorial

-* create express app
+* with an express app
-* set up routes
+* create models
-* display data
+* create Controllers
-* serve html files both static and EJS
+* create a local DB with mongoDB
-* middleware
+* conect to the DB and build API.